Farm to Tray 2017:

 Michael is a graduate of the Culinary Institute of America in Hyde Park, NY as well as member of the largest professional chefs’ organization in North America – The American Culinary Federation.
 Michael is a notable industry expert, and has presented at numerous conferences, such as the James Beard Foundation’s Food Waste Salon, Food Bank for New York City’s Conference on Hunger and Poverty, and Down to Earth Markets’ Conference on “Communities Relationship and Their Farmers Market.”

-Holy Apostles Soup Kitchen in the News and Media:
+Holy Apostles Soup Kitchen in the News: